Class Q conversion: From agricultural to residential

 smart speaker

 Even though Class Q conversions are allowed under permitted development, they still need to get “pre-approval” from the local planning authority.
-This step makes sure that the planned conversion satisfies the required standards and tackles any possible issues like:
+These class Q conversion steps make sure that the planned conversion satisfies the required standards and tackles any possible issues like:

 Impact on Traffic and Roads – The effect of the conversion on local traffic and road access needs to be evaluated.